osmansen/ERPNext-GFPicker/README.md

 <img src="https://raw.githubusercontent.com/osmansen/ERPNext-GFPicker/master/googleFilePicker.png">

 <i>Before using this script, please note that I am not an ERPNext expert.
 My experience is limited with a couple days of development effort.
 I am practically a newbee.
-The integration code is developed using the <a href="https://developers.google.com/drive/api/v3/picker">Google File Picker API example</a></i>
+The integration code is developed using the <a href="https://developers.google.com/drive/api/v3/picker" target="_blank">Google File Picker API example</a></i>

 You can use this script in two ways: